Pratyusha1618O/OpenCV_python_learning/assignments/assignments.md

+# Assignment 1: Draw Shapes
+**Problem:**
+1. Take user input to create a canvas.
+2. Then draw a line, take corner points of rectangle and draw a rectangle.
+3. Take radius and center point and draw a circle.
+4. Add text to the canvas

-**Assignment 2: Image Enhancement in the Spatial Domain**
+# Assignment 2: Image Enhancement in the Spatial Domain

-**Description:** Apply basic image enhancement techniques like contrast stretching and histogram processing.
+### **Description:** Apply basic image enhancement techniques like contrast stretching and histogram processing.

 **Problem:**